-The world of high end headphones can be a difficult one to navigate, especially if you're brand new to the hobby and you're not sure where to start.
-Our headphone buying guides aim to make that easier, and provide a good jumping off point to get started with great sounding gear.
-These guides have been updated for 2022, but it's important to know that audio doesn't always progress in the same way that other technology does, and that means there are going to be many recommendations from years past for products that are still at the top of their category in 2022.
+The world of high end headphones can be a difficult one to navigate, especially if you're brand new to the hobby.
+Where to start?
+Our headphone buying guides aim to provide a good jumping off point to get started with great-sounding gear.
+These guides have been updated for 2022, but it's important to know that audio doesn't always progress in the same way that other technology does.
+You'll see many products that stay at the top of their category over time.

-There are of course also headphones out there that we haven't heard, and it's entirely possible they'll be added in the future once we hear them.
-Moreover, the recommendations in these guides are based on headphones that one can readily purchase, and excludes items that are discontinued or only available on the used market.
+A Disclaimer: There are of course headphones that we haven't heard, and it's entirely possible we'll add in the future once we hear them.
+Also, our recommendations are based on headphones that you can readily purchase, and excludes items that are discontinued or only available on the used market.

 Lastly, our recommendations should not be taken as a blanket statement of what's good or suggest that everything that didn't make it in a given category is bad, and there will be reasons to choose one product over another depending on listener preference or use case.
 With that said, what follows is our headphone buying guide of 2022 to help you pick the right headphones for you.

 If you’re new to the world of high quality sound from headphones, there are a number of things to think about when checking out the landscape of what’s available.
 Before giving a list of recommended options at various price tags, here are some things to consider.
-Most important of all is to consider your use case - or in other words, for what purpose are you going to be using the headphones you’re considering buying.
+Most important of all is your use case - how are you going to be using the headphones?.

 Open-back Headphones: As the name suggests, open-back headphones aren’t suitable for noisy environments because they let sound in and out.
 This means that your neighbors will hear your music, and you’ll hear them talking loudly on their phones (or imagine any other situation here).
 The benefit of open-back headphones is that they don’t generally incur the acoustic challenges of closing off the back of the cup.
 This can create resonances that then go back into the ear, leading to less than desirable tonality concessions.
 In short, open-back headphones have the potential to sound significantly better than closed-back headphones.